What is Interlibrary Loan or ILL-Odum Express?

 If you are currently enrolled at or employed by Valdosta State University, you are eligible to use interlibrary loan.
 Retired faculty are still eligible if they live in Lowndes county and have an active VSU email account.
 Otherwise, contact your local public library for interlibrary loan service.

 What eligibility restrictions are there for document delivery to distance education students?

 Odum Express Document Delivery (having ILLiad requested books and other items mailed directly to you) is available to students enrolled in ALL off-campus or online classes AND living outside Lowndes County.
 Students taking both on-campus and off-campus courses are asked to visit Odum Library to pick up and return interlibrary loan materials.
 (NOTE: Excluding GIL Express books.
 GIL Express requested books are picked up from and returned to the library of your choice, presumed to be a University System of Georgia Library closest to you.)
-Visit the Distance Education link for more detail.
+Visit the Document Delivery FAQ link for more detail.